Berminman History, Family Crest & Coats of Arms

 Richard de Berningham ( fl.
 1313), was a Justice Itinerant.
 "There were two families of this name in the reign of Edward II, one in Yorkshire and the other in Norfolk.
 Both contained a Richard de Berningham, the former a son of John de Berningham, the latter of Walter de Berningham, lord of the manor of Hanteyns Barnham, Norfolk. "

-Important Dates for the Berminman family
+Early History of the Berminman family

 This web page shows only a small excerpt of our Berminman research.
 Another 58 words (4 lines of text) covering the years 1328, 1050, 1685, 1750, 1685, 1170, 1311, 1289, 1515, 1584, 1992, 1532, 1483 and 1513 are included under the topic Early Berminman History in all our PDF Extended History products and printed products wherever possible.